-Factor 4 (Excellent) 3(Good) 2(Satisfactory) l (Poor) 0 (no credit) Thoroughness Answers all questions Answers all Answers most of the Does not answer Makes little or no in the exercise questions in the questions in the many of the reasonable effort to ' ' exercise but not questions in the answer the questions appropriate order. completely and/or · , exercise but does posed in the not in the make some assignment. appropriate order. ' ' ' reasonable effort to do so.
-Demonstrates Response Response Response Response demonstrates Understanding demonstrates a demonstrates an demonstrates some of the Assignment thorough understanding of understanding of understanding of the and has come to an the exercise and the exercise but subject matter appropriate exercise and the comes to a presented by the conclusion student has justified conclusion. of confusion on the assignment. and enunciated an part of the student. appropriate appropriately justified conclusion. conclusion, if any, is not supported by the rest of the essay.
-Documentation/ Student has cited at Student has cited Student has cited Student has cited Student has not cited Legal research (note: one excellent poor or any legal authorities or For assignments, source or two or inappropriate has cited authorities sources should be applied them more good sources that are irrelevant. those obtained appried them appropriately. but has missed at failed to establish ulat ale il l'elevalit. through legal Appropriate sources good sources but has research; for exam are documented and source.
-Sources are ~ sources that he or essays, legal well cited and well integrated well in she has cited. , , , integrated. the assignment. class or the courseware is sufficient.)
-Organization Essay is organized very Essay is well Essay shows some Essay is poorly Student's essay is in well; the reader can organized.
-The level of organization, organized and is chaos.
-There is no clearly understand essay is coherent, very difficult to reasonable attempt to , though may not follow.
-The student p 0 1 flow freely. did not coherently. a cohesive easy-to- Different appropriately follow argument is • ~ separate thoughts made in the essay. essay are broken up · · and did not Separate paragraphs appropriately. properly organize are used for separate paragraphs. the essay.
-0 1 ideas.
-0 Critical Thinking and Shows good critical Shows minimal Shows no effort at Analysis critical thinking and thinking and critical thinking and • analysis.
-The student is , , analysis.
+Factor 4 (Excellent) 3(Good) 2(Satisfactory) I (Poor) 0 (no credit) Thoroughness Answers all questions Answers all Answers most of the Does not answer Makes little or no in the exercise questions in the questions in the many of the reasonable effort to completely and in the exercise but not exercise but not questions in the answer the questions appropriate order. completely and/or completely and/or exercise but does posed in the not in the make some assignment. appropriate order.
+The second second reasonable effort to do so.
+Response Response Response demonstrates demonstrates an demonstrates some understanding of understanding of understanding of the the exercise and the exercise but subject matter 1 comes to a presented by the conclusion. of confusion on the assignment. and enunciated an may not be appropriately justified part of the student. appropriate conclusion. conclusion, if any, is conclusion. not supported by the rest of the essay.
+Documentation/ Student has cited at Student has cited Student has cited Student has cited Student has not cited Legal research (note: one excellent poor or any legal authorities or ' ' source or two or inappropriate has cited authorities more good sources authorities or has that are irrelevant. but has missed at failed to establish ''''' good sources but has 0 0 source.
+Sources are ~ sources that he or essays, legal well cited and well integrated well in integrating them. she has cited. principles learned in integrated. the assignment. class or the courseware is sufficient.)
+Organization Essay is organized very , Essay is poorly Student's essay is in organized.
+The organized and is chaos.
+There is no , essay is coherent, very difficult to reasonable attempt to , though may not follow.
+The student 0 0 1 flow freely. did not coherently. , Different appropriately • • ~ separate thoughts and did not , essay are broken up appropriately. and did not properly organize are used for separate арргоргасегу. the essay. ideas. pai agi apiis. tile essay.
+Critical Thinking and Shows good critical Shows adequate Shows minimal Shows no effort at Analysis thinking and • critical thinking and analysis.
+The student is analysis.
 The analysis.
-The student's able to apply the cited • points make no sense. well argued and well , , , are weak and given case in a clear and convincing supported. exceptionally unconvincing. ' ' manner. l convincing.
+The student's able to apply the cited , • points make no sense. well argued and well are weak and F supported. unconvincing. and convincing exceptionally 1 convincing.
+1 Ī